Sheri Johnson

 Basic Research on Mania

 Considerable research suggests that the tendency to become impulsive during states of high emotion is distinct from other forms of impulsivity, and that emotion-related impulsivity robustly predicts a broad range of psychopathologies.
 We are conducting research to understand the mental health outcomes related to impulsivity, including internalizing disorders, externalizing disorders, aggression, and suicidality.
 Our aim is to understand mechanisms driving this form of iimpulsivity, by using fMRI, behavioral, and self-report measures.
-This work is funded by a two-site R01, with an aim of testing 350 outpatients.
-We are also conducting small treatment development projects to address emotion-related impulsivity among people who are highly aggressive. .
+We are currently conducting research to test how cognitive training can help reduce emotion-related impulsivity.
+If you would like to learn more about or sign up for our cognitive training program, you can click here:https://calm.berkeley.edu/n-act/

 Selected publications